-A-41.
-Nondetection.

-A nondetection typically refers to a target analyte concentration that is less than the detection limit or the method reporting limit.

 A-42.
+Non-detection.

+A non-detection refers to a target analyte concentration that is less than the limit of detection limit.

+A-43.
 PARCCS.

 The term "PARRCS" is an acronym for the primary elements of data quality: Precision, accuracy, representativeness, completeness, comparability, and sensitivity.
-It should be noted that sensitivity is often omitted and the acronym PARCC is commonly used; these five data quality elements (PARCC) are often referred to as Data Quality Indicators (DQIs).
+These data quality elements (PARCCS) are often referred to as Data Quality Indicators (DQIs).

-A-43.
+A-44.
 Percent Difference (%D).

-The percent difference of a measurement, X_0 , of a variable X is defined by the equation:
+For a variable X, the percent difference of a measurement, x_0 , is defined by the equation: